achaora/mongodb/README.md

 10. Place the configsvr.conf file in an appropriate folder e.g. /svr/mongodb  on each of the servers with the MongoDB cluster ‘configsvr’ role.

-11. Place the mongod.conf file in the /etc folder of each of the servers with the shard/database role (see configuration diagram above).
+11. Place the shardsvr.conf file in the /svr/mongodb folder of each of the servers with the shard/database role (see configuration diagram above).

 12. Ensure that the permissions on the conf files are restricted but set to where they can be read by the account under which the MongoDB services run.